 Over his five season’s, the UB women’s soccer program has been one of the top teams on campus, accumulating over a 3.20 team grade point average in each season.
 Following the 2011 season, junior defender Shannon Algoe was named to the Capital One Academic All-American second team, becoming the first Bull to do so under Burke’s guidance.
 Algoe earned a 4.0 GPA and was one of 33 players recognized on the All-American teams.

-During his five seasons as an assistant coach at Buffalo, Burke’s defense proved to be one of the best units in the Mid-America Conference, averaging seven shutouts a season over the last three years.
+During his five seasons as an assistant coach at Buffalo, Burke’s defense proved to be one of the best units in the Mid-American Conference, averaging seven shutouts a season over the last three years.
 Burke’s defense recorded a school record 12 shutouts during the 2011 season, compiling a record of 12-5-4 on the season and advancing to the MAC Tournament semifinals.
 The successful 2011 season helped the Bulls jump 200 spots in the RPI rankings from the previous season, the biggest jump of any team in the country.

 Burke holds a USSF “A” license as well as a US Soccer National Goalkeeping.
 Burke also holds a National Youth License and currently works with the local Black Watch Soccer Club.